-The impressive gallery is also home to the Royal Collection of Graphic Art including drawings watercolors and etchings.
-Explore this iconic building where you can even enjoy the glass-paneled ‘Street of Sculptures’ – a walkway, theater and exhibition hall!
+The impressive gallery is also home to the Royal Collection of Graphic Art including drawings watercolours and etchings.
+Explore this iconic building where you can even enjoy the glass-panelled ‘Street of Sculptures’ – a walkway, theatre and exhibition hall!

 If you’re fascinated by the Danish royal family or enjoy a bit of history, this is the place to visit!
 The palace is famous for its Royal Guard, which marches from their barracks through the streets of Copenhagen until they reach Amalienborg.

 As the current royal home, the palace has become a staple on any Copenhagen itinerary.
 The Amaliehaven garden is also quite spectacular with its two stories of greenery, marble sculptures and stunning central fountain!

 If you’re planning a trip to Copenhagen, here are a few travel tips and things you should know about what to pack, alternative accommodation and keeping safe.

 Don’t Forget Your Copenhagen Travel Insurance